 Modern sensibility grounded in classic tradition.
 That’s how one might describe interior designer Gabriel de la Portilla’s work.
 Ranging from country chic to sophisticated NYC dwellings and cool ocean front residences.

-Welcome to this month’s q&a Focus On: Interior Designer Gabriel de la Portilla
+Welcome to this month’s Focus On: Interior Designer Gabriel de la Portilla

 What is your birth sign?